MohammedError/holbertonschool-binary_trees/README.md

 ---

-## Learning Objectives
-By the end of this project, you should be able to explain:

 ### General
 - What is a **binary tree**
 - The difference between a **binary tree** and a **Binary Search Tree (BST)**